What is BrushSync that Philips Sonicare offer?

 When you see that light, you should remove the existing brush head and replace it with a new one.

-Too often, toothbrush users use their brush head for too long.
-Bristles become worn and damaged.
+Statistics show that 4 in 10 people don’t change their brush head every 3 months as is suggested.
+As a result, the head is used for too long and the bristles become worn and damaged.
 They can do harm to your teeth and mouth, so periodic replacement is important.
-Although most brush heads have fading reminder bristles built in, this replacement reminder system goes one step further.
+Although most brush heads have fading reminder bristles built-in, this replacement reminder system goes one step further.

 BrushSync technology is very clever and will determine the optimal time to change your brush head.